cppservergit/apiserver/README.md

 ## Differences between PostgreSQL and ODBC versions

 In PostgreSQL the SQL functions return JSON from queries, except for specific cases that return a single record as a resultset, in ODBC the stored procedures will return resultsets, API-Server++ ODBC can only invoke stored procedures that return resultsets or return nothing, it does not support output parameters, only resultsets.
-For the PgSQL version, the rule is to return JSON or return nothing, also in this version only SQL functions return JSON, invoking a stored procedure won't return anything because PgSQL can only return resultsets from an SQL function.
+For the PgSQL version, the rule is to return JSON, a single-row resultset, or return nothing, only SQL functions return JSON or resultsets in PgSQL, invoking a stored procedure won't return anything because PgSQL can only return resultsets from an SQL function.